 To conclude, in the opinion of the Dossier Submitter, NEP, DMF and DMAC are not suitable alternatives for NMP, based on human health hazard characteristics (as these also are reproductive toxicants that have DNELs comparable to NMP).
 Taking into account the human health hazard properties of DMSO, it could be concluded that DMSO would be a possible alternative for NMP.
-However, in part C it was concluded that DMSO based on use characteristics is not a suitable alternative for all use categories.

-22 From the registration dossiers (ECHA website) DNELs are provided for inhalation (worker, chronic) for NMP, DMAC, DMF and NEP respectively of 40, 36, 15 and 50 mg/m3.
+21 From the registration dossiers (ECHA website) DNELs are provided for inhalation (worker, chronic) for NMP, DMAC, DMF and NEP respectively of 40, 36, 15 and 50 mg/m3.
 The DNEL for DMSO is 484 mg/m3.